 As eco-friendly vehicles continue to grow in popularity and variety, insurers are developing and refining policies that take into account the unique strength and weaknesses of hybrids, electric cars, and other eco cars.

-Most recharging points are sited in places with low crime rates and surrounding security, but if you find yourself charging at one which doesn’t on a regular basis that has the potential to significantly affect your cover.
+Most recharging points are sited in places with low crime rates and surrounding security.
+But if you find yourself charging at one which doesn’t on a regular basis.
+So that has the potential to significantly affect your cover.

 It’s always important to compare policies with care, making sure they offer the cover you need and provide it for a good price.
 Owners of green cars are no exception, and should take full advantage of online comparison portals to bring in a wide selection from which to choose.